bernatferragut/FutureWeb-blog/bernat.md

 ## Intro

-I'm a Freelance Visual Designer-Programmer-Teacher.
+I'm a Freelance Visual Designer & Programmer.
 I have a BSc in Eng. and a passion for Design in New Technologies focusing in VR, their impact in our society and the way we can use them to obtain a better change.

 ## Specializations